samyuktaR/Blood_Bank/README.md

 # Blood_Bank
 Web application for managing blood donations and requests.
-Allows users to register as donors or recipients, and updates recipient status from ‘requested’ to ‘accepted’ upon successful donation.
+Allows users to register as donors or recipients, and matches donor to recipient within a certain radius.